make-a-mark/dh110/README.md

 To get a sense of what is already being done, I conducted heuristic evaluations and usability testing.

 ### Heuristic Evaluations
+For heuristic evaluations, I conducted case studies on two music-learning apps - [Yousician](https://yousician.com/) and [Earpeggio](https://earpeggio.com/) - to understand what they are doing well and what they aren't doing well in regards to the [10 Usability Heuristics for User Interface Design](https://www.nngroup.com/articles/ten-usability-heuristics/).
+I saw that Yousician had strength in its variety of lessons, while Earpeggio helps

 ### Usability Testing